nexus-xyz/network-api/clients/cli/README.md

 # Network CLI

-The command line interface (CLI) lets you run a Nexus prover node.
+The command line interface (CLI) lets you run a prover node and contribute proofs to the Nexus network.
 It is the highest-performance option for proving.

 ## Prerequisites